 Disclosure Day: Release Date, Cast And Other Things We Know About The Steven Spielberg Movie

-The new sci-fi adventure, which Universal Pictures is calling an “Event Film,” is something many of us here at CinemaBlend have been obsessing over for the past couple of years, and now it’s actually happening.
-That said, come along with us if you want to learn everything we know about Disclosure Day, including its release date, cast, and a breakdown of that epic new trailer that the internet has been talking about.
+Many of us here at CinemaBlend have been obsessing over it for the past couple of years, and now it’s almost here.
+That said, come along with us if you want to learn everything we know about Disclosure Day, including its release date, cast, and a breakdown of that epic trailer that has had everyone talking for a while now.

 What Is The Disclosure Day Release Date?

-Article continues belowSandwiched between Masters of the Universe and the double-whammy that is Toy Story 5 and Supergirl, there’s going to be a lot of competition come June.
-And that’s just a precursor of what’s to come in July, when the upcoming Spider-Man: Brand New Day, Christopher Nolan’s The Odyssey, and several others hit the big screen.
+The film is sandwiched between Masters of the Universe, the weekend before, and the double-whammy that is Toy Story 5 and Supergirl the following weekend.
+There’s going to be a lot of competition come June, and that’s just a precursor of what’s to come in July, when the upcoming Spider-Man: Brand New Day, Christopher Nolan’s The Odyssey, and several others hit the big screen.

 The Disclosure Day Cast